 Privacy at Celia

 Your privacy is important to us.
-This is why at Celia, we ensure that all personal data we receive from you are stored and processed securely in accordance with the EU General Data Protection Regulation.
+That is why we at Celia ensure that all personal data that we receive from you are stored and processed securely in accordance with the EU General Data Protection Regulation (GDPR).
 This page contains information about privacy protection at Celia.

 o What is personal data?